 Threonate allows magnesium to cross the blood brain barrier.
 The brain requires a lot of magnesium to function correctly.
 Taking magnesium L-threonate allows the magnesium to go straight into brain tissue instead of being taken to other areas of the body.

 Magnesium Threonate is the most beneficial type of magnesium for providing protection to the brain and correct any abnormal physiology.
 It functions as a nootropic- a substance that enhances memory, learning and focus.
 There is there’s also evidence for its use in Parkinson’s, Alzheimer’s and concussions.
 We suspect as use begins to grow we will be seeing a lot more surface in these areas!

 Magnesium Threonate can be taken preventatively if there is a family history of neurodegenerative diseases, therapeutically and for those simply looking to optimize brain function!

 You may have heard of other forms of magnesium such as magnesium oxide, magnesium citrate, magnesium sulfate and magnesium chloride.

 Magnesium oxide doesn’t get absorbed by the body and has a laxative effect, making it an ineffective choice for increasing magnesium levels.
 Citrate is a widely used form.
 It has a lower bioavailability than glycinate but higher than magnesium oxide.
 It still exerts a laxative effect and the therapeutic effect is not substantial.

 Next, we have magnesium sulfate which is Epsom salts and magnesium chloride- a flaky form of Epson salts.
 Both are great options to unwind in a bath with and will absorb through the skin.
-These can be thought of as more preventative, maintenance and realizing not as therapeutic!
+These can raise systemic levels of magnesium, however for more therapeutic dosing we suggest oral delivery!

 If you have any questions, or would like additional information, please don't hesitate to reach out via email firstname.lastname@example.org